openvinotoolkit/model_server/demos/python_demos/clip/README.md

 python3 download_model.py
 ```

-## Deploy OpenVINO Model Server with the Python calculator
+## Deploy OpenVINO Model Server with the CLIP graph
 Prerequisites:
 -  image of OVMS with Python support and Optimum installed